Customize Consent Preferences

 search

-Home Evaluation Program
+Wildfire Risk Evaluation Program

 About the Program

 One of the most important initiatives for the Marin Wildfire Prevention Authority (MWPA) is to expand and enhance defensible space home evaluations to ensure homes meet fire and building codes, as well as education to reduce the vulnerability of a home.
 These home evaluations are a valuable tool to help homeowners understand what needs to be done to protect their property.
-It is very important to open your report by going to www.marinwildfire.org/dspace and entering the unique code provided on the door hanger left on your property.
+It is very important to open your Wildfire Risk Report by going to www.marinwildfire.org/dspace and entering the unique code provided on the door hanger left on your property.
 If you do not remember your code, you can submit a request when you visit the website.
 Note, this unique code is permanently associated with your home so that at any time you can access your report.

 What to Expect